Broshniv-Osada

 Broshniv-Osada (Бро́шнів-Оса́да) is a rural settlement in Kalush Raion, Ivano-Frankivsk Oblast, western Ukraine.
 It hosts the administration of Broshniv-Osada settlement hromada, one of the hromadas of Ukraine.
 Population:

 History

 The first written record of its mention dates from 1890.

 Until 18 July 2020, Broshniv-Osada belonged to Rozhniativ Raion.
 The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Ivano-Frankivsk Oblast to six.
 The area of Rozhniativ Raion was merged into Kalush Raion.

 Until 26 January 2024, Broshniv-Osada was designated urban-type settlement.
 On this day, a new law entered into force which abolished this status, and Broshniv-Osada became a rural settlement.

+Economy

+Broshniv has traditionally served as a centre of sawmill industry, with the wood being delivered by narrow-gauge railways from the nearby Gorgany massive.